tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/SDK 下载/版本历史_intl_en.md

 - Android: sped up the generation of UGSV after editing and fixed memory leaks.
 - iOS: sped up the loading of local background music and thumbnails, as well as the acquisition of video information.
 - iOS: optimized the image quality of post-editing UGSV.
-- iOS: fixed problems including occasional lag and black frames during shooting, occasional flashing of watermarks towards the end of videos, memory leaks, etc.
+- iOS: fixed problems including occasional stutter and black frames during shooting, occasional flashing of watermarks towards the end of videos, memory leaks, etc.

 ### Version 4.7 Released on May 25, 2018
 - iOS & Android: added filters for UGSV, including blinds, phantom, lightning, mirror, illusion, etc.